Lurkars/esp-ena/README.md

 ### ena

-The ena module contains the main functions of eps-ena with bluetooth scanning and adverting, storing data, handle beacons and check exposure.
+The ena module contains the main functions of eps-ena with Bluetooth scanning and advertising, storing data, handle beacons and check exposure.
 * *ena-beacons* handles scanned data by storing temporary beacons, check for threshold and store beacons permanently
 * *ena-crypto* covers cryptography part (key creation, encryption etc.)
 * *ena-storage* storage part to store own TEKs and beacons